Margaret Chappellsmith: Writings in New Moral World

 The most detailed accounts of her many Owenite lectures are found in New Moral World, a journal founded by Robert Owen in 1834.
 In a letter dated September 23, 1838, Miss Reynolds represented Mr. Owen on the subject of marriage; after the letter was rejected by the London Weekly Dispatch, the editor of New Moral World took "much pleasure in giving it insertion," with a hope of "being favoured with any future communications of the authoress."
 This letter appears to be the earliest of Miss Reynold's many writings in New Moral World.
-On August 27, 1839, she married John Chappellsmith (born John Chappell Smith), and her letters, and reports about her lectures, continued to appear in New Moral World, under her married name, until July 1, 1843.
+On August 27, 1839, she married John Chappellsmith (a portrait artist who exhibited at the Royal Academy of Arts between 1838 and 1842; born John Chappell Smith in 1805), and her letters, and reports about her lectures, continued to appear in New Moral World, under her married name, until July 1, 1843.

 Currency reform

 Chappellsmith was a fierce defender of Owen's principles and particularly championed the possibilities which his system might herald for the emancipation of women.
 The ideas of William Cobbett, and in particular his criticism of the government's handling of currency reform, also continued to inform her ideas.
 In her highly popular lectures on currency reform she argued, with the assistance of an array of graphs and illustrations, that Cobbett's prophecies concerning the disastrous effect of state fiscal policies upon living standards had been fully vindicated.
 Her passion for this cause was further illustrated when, in 1841, she condensed and edited Cobbett's work Paper Against Gold.
 Chappellsmith followed the practice of other Owenite lecturers, such as Frances Morrison, in performing secular 'baptisms' or naming ceremonies for babies at the end of her lectures.